IBM/telco-network-cloud-drivers/content/user-guides/administration/configuration/upgrade-scaling-policy.md

 ```

 {{%note %}}
-NOTE: the names of TNCO services can be viewed by inspecting Kubernetes deployments (kubectl get deployments)
+NOTE: the names of TNC-O services can be viewed by inspecting Kubernetes deployments (kubectl get deployments)
 {{%/note %}}